 - Select one of eight award categories.

-- To describe the Nominee’s accomplishments (300 words or less), leadership qualities (300 words or less), and provide additional background information (300 words or less).
+- Describe the Nominee’s accomplishments (300 words or less), leadership qualities (300 words or less), and provide additional background information (300 words or less).
 Tailor the nomination to the category selected and answer the questions in the nomination guidance template.
 Nominees will only be considered in the category selected.

 What information will a nominee need to submit?

 After a nomination is submitted, nominees will be emailed and asked to submit the following by March 22, 2017:

 - 200 words (or less) describing how the $8,000 gift might be used to advance women in clean energy.
 For example, a nominee may invest in her own work (if applicable), support a nonprofit focused on gender and/or energy issues, contribute ideas for building the C3E network, or start something new.
 Nominees will be asked to indicate if there is a chance the funds cannot be accepted; for instance, due to company policy.